Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The clinical evidence for PT-141 and PDE5 inhibitors comes from different patient populations and endpoints, making direct comparison challenging but illuminating for understanding their respective therapeutic roles.

-PT-141's pivotal clinical program included two phase III trials (RECONNECT studies) involving 1,267 premenopausal women with hypoactive sexual desire disorder.
+PT-141's important clinical program included two phase III trials (RECONNECT studies) involving 1,267 premenopausal women with hypoactive sexual desire disorder.
 The primary endpoint measured changes in sexual desire using the Female Sexual Function Index (FSFI) desire domain.
 Results published in Obstetrics & Gynecology showed statistically significant improvements compared to placebo across multiple measures (Kingsberg et al., 2019).

 In the RECONNECT studies, women receiving PT-141 1.75 mg demonstrated a mean increase of 0.3-0.5 points on the FSFI desire domain compared to placebo (p<0.01).
 More clinically meaningful, 25-30% of PT-141 patients achieved a minimally important difference of ≥0.3 points, compared to 17% of placebo patients.
 The Number Needed to Treat (NNT) was approximately 8-10 patients.